What are BIPs and why do they matter to Bitcoin’s future?

 However, the average Bitcoin holder is not formally included in this process.
 For this reason, critics of Bitcoin’s leadership have pointed out that the BIPs process is not really decentralised.
 Networks such as Tezos propose alternative forms of governance aiming to include more users in order to remedy this shortcoming.
-You will read more about this in future lessons.

 This article does not constitute investment advice, nor is it an offer or invitation to purchase any digital assets.